mpodlasin/mpodlasin-website/src/pages/articles/haskell-i.md

 The installer will ask you about installing some secondary packages like `stack` or `hls`.
 I would choose `yes` to all of those, because they will make our Haskell adventure much easier, both at the beginning and in the future.

-`hls` is "Haskell Language Server", which allows IDE plugins and extensions to work seemlessly with Haskell.
+`hls` is "Haskell Language Server".
+It allows IDE plugins and extensions to work seemlessly with Haskell.
 So it's definitely worth to have it since the very beginning.

 `stack` is a build tool that allows you to create isolated Haskell projects easily.
 This would be a massive overkill for simple, one-file scripts that we will be writing at the beginning.
-However once we move on to writing bigger, more complex programs, Stack will be extremely helpful.
+However once we move on to writing more complex programs, Stack will be extremely helpful.
 Wether you prefer to install it now or later - it's up to you.

 After running the script, you can test if everything went well by running `ghci` command.

 We've mentioned quite a few tools so far, but `ghci` is the one that we will *actually* use in this article.
-It is an interactive environment for running Haskell code. `ghc` stands for Glasgow Haskell Compiler. `ghc` is in fact it's own command, that will allow us to actually compile code into binary executables.
+It is an interactive environment for running Haskell code. `ghc` (no "i" at the end!) stands for Glasgow Haskell Compiler. `ghc` is in fact it's own command, that will allow us to actually compile code into binary executables.

-However if we just want to play around with code and test some stuff, interactive `ghc` - `ghci` - is perfect for that, because it allows us to run Haskell code without the compilation step.
+However if we just want to play around with code and test some stuff, an *interactive* `ghc` - called `ghci` - is perfect for that, because it allows us to run Haskell code without the compilation step.
 On top of that it has some handy commands which we will use today.

 If you type in `ghci` in the terminal and get an error, it likely means that your terminal doesn't know how to find the `ghci` binary.
 You might have to close and reopen the terminal window after finishing the installation.